vttale/edns0-clientid/draft-tale-dnsop-edns0-clientid.md

 Text inside square brackets (\[\]) is additional background information, answers to frequently asked questions, general musings, etc.  They will be removed before publication.
-This document is being collaborated on in Github at
+This document is being collaborated on in GitHub at
 \<https://github.com/vttale/edns0-clientid\>.
 The most recent version of the document, open issues, etc should all be available here.
 The authors gratefully accept pull requests.